 Fit & Design for the Brooks Ghost Running Shoes

 When we tried the Ghost 11 for the first time, we were quite surprised at the level of comfort we felt.
 We say this because we usually try out a lot of running shoes.
-If you like a soft, smooth run, these might be the shoes for you.
+If you like to keep a fast pace, along with a soft, smooth run, these might be the shoes for you.

 - The Brooks Ghost 11 running shoe features a lightweight construction and a smoother ride from heel...

 - Support Type: Neutral.

 - Surface: Road.
 Differential: 12mm.
 Heel/Toe: 30mm/18mm.
 Offers medium to high arch support....

 Where Can I Buy Them?

 These sneakers are one of top picks for running shoes.
 Forget your previous shoes and give these ones a try.
 They really are that good and a top choice for people who do daily runs.

 You can buy them at Amazon.com and you’ll often get free shipping with a Prime membership.
 Shop now online for the best prices:

 - Neutral support runner (the Brooks 10 was considered more of a stability shoe for overpronators)